-The VSBHO and VSBHE bits select the position within a line at which the VS pin (not the bit in the AV code) becomes active.
-Some follow-on chips require the VS pin to change state only when HS is high/low.
+The VSBHO and VSBHE bits select the position within a line at which the VS pin (not the bit in the AV code) goes active.
+Some follow-on chips require the VS pin to only change state when HS is high/low.

-Table 103.
+Table 104.
 VSBHE Function